Bless You (John Lennon song): Reception

 Music journalist Paul de Noyer considers "Bless You" to be as fine a ballad as Lennon ever wrote.
 Urish and Bielen describe it as "one of Lennon's strongest and most unique love songs."
 Music critic Johnny Rogan considers it one of Lennon's "most prophetic and convincing love songs" with "one of the most striking melodies on the album."
 Beatle biographer John Blaney feels that Lennon was able to develop "Bless You" from a "rather maudlin ballad to a shimmering statement of regret that bypassed schmaltz for simple honesty.
 Goldmine critic Gillian Gaar stated that although it is "beautiful" it is "awash with sadness."
 Ultimate Classic Rock critic Michael Gallucci regarded it as one of the best songs on Walls and Bridges.
 Ultimate Classic Rock critic Stephen Lewis rated it as Lennon's 9th greatest solo love song.
+Stereogum contributors Timothy and Elizabeth Bracy rated it as Lennon's 5th best solo song, calling it a "a warm, languid, light jazz workout punctuated by lounge-y electronic piano runs" and saying that "there is no venom in these lyrics, just feelings of true love and charity, and the knowledge that he and Yoko’s hearts are forever entwined."

 Lennon felt that "Bless You" was the best song on Walls and Bridges.
 May Pang, who was Lennon's lover at the time felt that the song would be received well by Ono, stating that "It's a beautiful song.
 [Ono's] going to love it."